 If you do business abroad, the government expects you to do so in a responsible way.
 This means establishing the risks and tackling or preventing abuses.
 In order to tackle risks which companies are unable to resolve on their own, company sectors together with societal organisations and the Dutch government make agreements to prevent abuses in a ICSR covenant.
 In the clothing, textile, banking, food and metal sectors, for instance, agreements have already been laid down in covenants.
 If you belong to one of these sectors, you can join your sector's ICSR covenant.

-Subsidy and insurance tool for international enterprise
+Financial plan viability tool for international enterprise

 Use these international CSR tools